-In March 2013 Christ Church CE Primary School was inspected by Ofsted and we were graded ‘good’.
+In July 2017 Christ Church CE Primary School was inspected by Ofsted and we were graded ‘good’.
 We are extremely pleased with the report.
+You can read it by clicking here Ofsted Inspection July 2017.
 Here are some of the inspector’s comments:

 In January 2017 the on-site childcare and Before and After-School club provider, Childrensworld UK was inspected by Ofsted and graded ‘outstanding’.
 The inspector spent half the morning in Red Class as there was the normal weekly Stay and Play session which aids transition.
 The report made the following comments: